NeotokyoRebuild/neo/README.md

 https://developer.valvesoftware.com/wiki/Setup_mod_on_steam

 ## Server instructions
+### Steam Networking
+Since the TF2-SDK/64-bit update, NT;RE has Steam Networking support, meaning hosting an online server is as easy as doing: `"Create Server" -> "Start"`.
+Just make sure "Use Steam networking" is set to "Enabled" and alter the relevant configurations.

 ### Server Ops
 #### Dedicated Server on Linux
 These instructions have been written with a Debian 12 machine in mind, but they should work for other systems as well.